mre/workers/README.md

 insert operations.
 Under the hood, this uses `PostgreSQL` arrays with UNNEST for bulk insert, handles deduplication with conditional inserts, and uses a single transaction for atomicity.

+## Architecture

+The system consists of three main components:

+- **`BackgroundJob`** trait - Define job types and their execution logic
+- **`Runner`** - High-level orchestrator that manages multiple queues and their worker pools
+- **`Worker`** - Low-level executor that polls for and processes individual jobs

+### Runner vs Worker

+- **`Runner`** is the entry point and orchestrator:
+  - Manages multiple named queues (e.g., "default", "emails", "indexing")
+  - Spawns and coordinates multiple `Worker` instances per queue
+  - Handles job type registration and queue configuration
+  - Provides graceful shutdown coordination across all workers

+- **`Worker`** is the actual job processor:
+  - Polls the database for available jobs in a specific queue
+  - Locks individual jobs to prevent concurrent execution
+  - Executes job logic with error handling and retry logic
+  - Reports job completion or failure back to the database

+Jobs are stored in the `background_jobs` `PostgreSQL` table and processed asynchronously by worker instances that poll for available work in their assigned queues.

+### Job Processing and Locking

+When a worker picks up a job from the database, the table row is immediately locked to prevent other workers from processing the same job concurrently.
+This ensures that:

+- Each job is processed exactly once, even with multiple workers running
+- Failed jobs can be safely retried without duplication
+- The system scales horizontally by adding more worker processes

+Once job execution completes successfully, the row is deleted from the table.
+If the job fails, the row remains with updated retry information for future processing attempts.

 ### Batch Enqueuing